NewsCNCnetPDMAbout usSupport

 FIG 1: Output of MitsubishiCommands (Read Running Status)

-Data Type (5): Allows you to adjust the data type for the command according to the ‘Default Data Type’ mentioned in the documentation for the respective command.
+Data Type (5): Allows you to adjust the data type for the command according to the ‘Default Data Type’ mentioned in the documentation of the respective command.

 Parameter Value (X) (6): For commands that require a parameter value e.g. a common variable number M_SSEC_CMVRS_DAT(x) you can enter it’s number here.
 Input this parameter for commands that end with (x).